-Our assigned ba3 Funding Structure score is significantly above the caa3 initial score.
+Our assigned ba3 Funding Structure score is significantly above the caa1 initial score.
 The uplift reflects Berlin Hyp's strong covered bond franchise and its integration into the German savings bank sector, which provides access to less confidence-sensitive sector funding, thus stabilising the bank's wholesale-driven refinancing profile.
-We expect the TLTRO-induced increase in market funding will not be sustained and will return to the pre-pandemic level.
+We expect the TLTRO-induced increase in market funding ratio to ease and eventually return to the pre-pandemic level.

-As of year-end 2021, €14.5 billion of Berlin Hyp's €36.2 billion total assets were funded through mortgage covered bonds and the remainder through €4.0 billion in junior senior unsecured debt, €3.9 billion in senior unsecured debt, €8.8 billion in interbank loans and repos (including temporary recourse to TLTRO), and €0.2 billion in subordinated debt.
+As of year-end 2022, €16.1 billion of Berlin Hyp's €34.4 billion total assets were funded through mortgage covered bonds and the remainder through €3.9 billion in junior senior unsecured debt, €4.2 billion in senior unsecured debt, €4.6 billion in interbank loans and repos (including temporary recourse to TLTRO), and €0.2 billion in subordinated debt.
+The bank has no deposit franchise.

 Within covered bonds, the mix has almost completely shifted to mortgage covered bonds as Berlin Hyp retreated from the lower-margin public finance business.
 The secured funding base is complemented by the issuance of unsecured bonds, of which a significant share is placed with German savings banks, the indirect owners of Berlin Hyp.
 To diversify its investor base, Berlin Hyp has become a prolific issuer of green bonds.
-The bank's MREL-eligible liabilities made up 23% of its balance sheet as of year-end 2021, up from 13.3% as of year-end 2020.
+The bank's MREL-eligible liabilities made up 24% of its balance sheet as of year-end 2022, up from 13.3% as of year-end 2020.